rs/rest-layer/README.md

 ### Dependency

-Fields can depends on other fields in order to be changed.
-To configure dependency, set a filter on the `Dependency` property of the field using the [schema.MustParse()](https://godoc.org/github.com/rs/rest-layer/schema#Q) method.
+Fields can depend on other fields in order to be changed.
+To configure a dependency, set a filter on the `Dependency` property of the field using the [schema.MustParse()](https://godoc.org/github.com/rs/rest-layer/schema#Q) method.

 In this example, the `body` field can't be changed if the `published` field is not set to `true`: